 It's the Realtor's ice cream, so why not?
 But check with a local real estate lawyer to verify.

 Please Take Notice: I am not your lawyer unless we enter into an engagement agreement in writing.
 This is general information that is given for legal education only.
-It is not legal advice, and...Read more »
+It is not legal...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.

 The use of this website to ask questions or receive answers does not create an attorney–client relationship between you and Justia, or between you and any attorney who receives your information or responds to your questions, nor is it intended to create such a relationship.
 Additionally, no responses on this forum constitute legal advice, which must be tailored to the specific circumstances of each case.
 You should not act upon information provided in Justia Ask a Lawyer without seeking professional counsel from an attorney admitted or authorized to practice in your jurisdiction.
 Justia assumes no responsibility to any person who relies on information contained on or received through this site and disclaims all liability in respect to such information.